Edmonton: Museums and galleries

+Alberta Aviation Museum is a museum focusing on Edmonton's aviation history.
+Located in a historic Second World War hangar, built for the British Commonwealth Air Training Plan, its collection of 85,000 ft2 features more than 30 civilian and military aircraft, such as a Curtiss Stinson Special from 1917, a North American B-25 Mitchell from the Second World War, and two McDonnell Aircraft Corporation CF-101 Voodoos from the Cold War.
+It also has one of only two remaining CIM-10 Bomarc missiles on display in Canada.
+The museum also includes a restoration area, an archives and library, simulators, a gift shop and a large events facility.
+It is at 11410 Kingsway next to the Blatchford community, the site of the decommissioned City Centre Airport.

-The Prince of Wales Armouries Heritage Centre is home to the Loyal Edmonton Regiment Military Museum.
-The museum is dedicated to preserving the military heritage and the sacrifices made by the people of Edmonton and Alberta in general.
+Loyal Edmonton Regiment Military Museum is dedicated to preserving the military heritage and the sacrifices made by the people of Edmonton and Alberta in general.
 The museum features two galleries and several smaller exhibits.
-The collection includes historic firearms, uniforms, souvenirs, memorabilia, military accoutrements, as well as a large photographic and archival collection spanning the pre-World War One period to the present.
-The museum features an exhibit on the role of the 49th Battalion, CEF in Canada's Hundred Days Offensive.
+The collection includes historic firearms, uniforms, souvenirs, memorabilia, military accoutrements, as well as a large photographic and archival collection spanning the pre-First World War period to the present.
+The museum features an exhibit on the role of the 49th Battalion, CEF, in Canada's Hundred Days Offensive.
+The museum is in the Prince of Wales Armouries Heritage Centre, which is also the home of the City of Edmonton municipal archives.

-The Telephone Historical Centre is a telephone museum also located in the Prince of Wales Armouries Heritage Centre.
-In addition to a collection of artifacts tracing the history of the telephone, the museum has its own theatre featuring a brief film led by the robot Xeldon.
-As of April 2019, the museum is permanently closed.